davidsupra/keyless-zk-proofs/ICICLE_INTEGRATION.md

 1. Install the CUDA toolkit and drivers that match the GPU where the prover will run.
 2. Install, or symlink, the Icicle CUDA backend shared libraries to a directory referenced by `ICICLE_BACKEND_INSTALL_DIR` (defaults to `/opt/icicle/lib/backend`).
 Only the runtime `.so` files are needed at execution time; we ship the static core libraries in-tree.
 3. Build via `cargo build -p prover-service`.
 The script will rebuild Icicle the first time (or whenever the sources change) before Meson compiles Rapidsnark.
+If Meson cannot find `nasm`, run `./scripts/compile_prover.sh`, which wires the assembler path into `native-env.ini` and triggers the same build.
 4. Run the prover as before (e.g. using `run_prover.sh` or `cargo run`).
 If the logs indicate the GPU backend could not be initialized the prover still works, but purely on CPU.

 ## Operational Notes